bliakher/passkey_impl/README.md

 _You can use the commands below_

-a.
-Work inside the `passkey-backend` directory
+- Work inside the `passkey-backend` directory
-b.
-Create a `.env` file, copy the contents of `.env_schema` into it, you can leave the values for testing
+- Create a `.env` file, copy the contents of `.env_schema` into it, you can leave the values for testing
-c.
-Install dependencies
+- Install dependencies
-d.
-Generate database client and initialize database
+- Generate database client and initialize database
-e.
-Start the project
+- Start the project

 ```
 cd passkey-backend